waimea-jrainbow/200DTD-DnD-listings/docs/0-requirements.md

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

 I will need to make sure I am following standard conventions (e.g. placement of menus, etc.), making the behavior of the outcome logical and familiar, providing the end-user with a clear route forwards (and back out, if needed), always making it obvious to the end-user what is happening.